What to Do When You Experience Discrimination

 There are many ways to prove that discrimination has occurred.
 You don’t need proof beyond a reasonable doubt or an outright admission from an employer.
 Many times, it is conduct and actions over time that show discrimination.

 One way to help show discrimination has occurred is to keep a detailed record of each instance of workplace discrimination.
-It is helpful to document what happened when it happened, and who was involved.
+It is helpful to document what happened, when it happened, and who was involved.

-Types of Workplace Discrimination
+Our Lawyers Tackle Many Forms of Workplace Discrimination

 Discrimination has many forms and can be nuanced, which is one of the reasons it’s important to consult an experienced lawyer if you think you have been discriminated against in the workplace.
 State and federal laws prohibit workplace discrimination, which extends to multiple facets of employment.
-Besides the hiring and firing process, workplace discrimination can include:
+Besides the hiring and firing process, workplace discrimination can impact:

 Age

 The Age Discrimination in Employment Act (ADEA) prohibits employers from treating an applicant or employee who is 40 or older less favorably than others due to their age.
+This type of discrimination includes targeting long-tenured employees through a reduction in force (sometimes referred to as RIF) for layoffs or downsizing.

-Age discrimination in the workplace also encompasses harassment because of a person’s age that creates an offensive or hostile work environment.
+Age discrimination in the workplace can also encompass harassment if a person feels the workplace is offensive and hostile due to their age.
 Employment practices or policies that negatively impact employees or applicants 40 years of age and older can also be illegal if they are not based on a reasonable factor other than age.

 Minnesota law is even broader.
 It prohibits discrimination based on age against anyone who is 18 or older.